timk01/timk01/README.md

 ***

-In August 2023 i started job4j-course (from scratch)
+In August 2023 i started job4j-course (from scratch in order to renew knowledge and close some gaps where they are)

 Intern level:<br />
 (excluding ~3 months, 08.23 - 01.24) <br />